Glenn Hammond Curtiss (1878 – 1930)

 The Curtiss pontoon float had been designed to ride through waves of the sea, shaped so that it would tend to rise on the surface and was flat-bottomed.
 However, the Wakefield float, whilst of a Curtiss-type, was ‘stepped‘ so as to enable it to break the suction effect of the water.

-In 1911, Wakefield successfully applied for patents for stepped floats and their methods of attachment.
+On 11 December 1911, Wakefield applied for patents for stepped floats and their methods of attachment.

 The Curtiss flying boat No. 2, nicknamed the ‘Flying Fish’, had a full-length flat-bottomed hull.
 However, it would not leave the water until a step was added in July 1912.